-Mr. Shaw has been a director of the Company since June 8, 2010.
-Currently he is on the board of directors for Pratt Miller, Inc., a large engineering company for automotive racing and defense businesses.
-Additionally, he is a senior advisor to HMS Global Maritime, a marine operator of domestic ferry companies and the US government, the American Queen Steamboat Company, a \$100 million operator of overnight cruise ships, and for Hornblower Group, an operator of a large fleet of excursion vessels.
-Mr. Shaw has served as the president of the largest dining and excursion boat operator in the United States, with over 100 vessels.
-He has been president of a large mechanical contracting company specializing in the federal government and healthcare markets.
-Mr. Shaw served in the US Marine Corps as an infantry Captain, has an MBA degree from Harvard University and an engineering degree from Cornell University.
-Mr. Shaw has been nominated for re-election to our Board of Directors because of his management expertise and experience as an executive officer.
+Mr. Shaw has been a director of the Company since June 2010.
+Since 2015 he has been a consultant for Pratt Miller, Inc., a large engineering company for automotive racing and defense businesses.
+Since 2015 as well, he has been a senior advisor to Hornblower Group, the world's largest operator of excursion vessels, plus Seaward Services and the American Queen Steamboat Company.
+Mr. Shaw has served as President of the largest dining and excursion boat operator in the United States, with over 100 vessels.
+He has been President of a large mechanical contracting company specializing in the federal government and healthcare markets.
+Mr. Shaw served in the US Marine Corps as an infantry Captain, has an MBA degree from Harvard University and an engineering BS degree from Cornell University.
+We believe Mr. Shaw's service as a member of our Board of Directors is appropriate because of his management expertise and experience as an executive officer.